2 In General Info/ Italy

 The Phylloxera Bug

 The grape phylloxera is an insect that attacks and feeds on the vines by sucking the sap out of the plant by attacking the leaves and root system.
 The insects were native to North America but the vines in North America were somewhat resistant to the bugs.
 In the 1850s English botanists brought some North American vines to England to study them.
-In 1863 the bugs migrated to other European countries and spread like a wildfire destroying between sixty-six percent to seventy-five percent of Europe’s vineyards.
+In 1863 the bugs migrated to other European countries and spread like wildfire destroying between sixty-six percent to seventy-five percent of Europe’s vineyards.

 Phylloxera bug - ouritalianjourney.com